On guarded extensions of MMSNP

-In this section, we prove \Cref{th:gmsnp} in several stages.
-In the first one, we check if $\Phi$ holds in a structure consisting of a single $\rel{R}$-tuple, for $\rel{R}$ in $\tau$.
-If not, then we get rid of this relation symbol because we need every relation of an input structure to be allowed to be nonempty.
-In the second one, we enrich every negated conjunct with $\tau$-atoms so that every relation symbol of $\tau$ is present in every conjunct.
-In the last stage, we construct a suitable sentence over a single relation symbol.
+It is not possible to apply this transformation right away for two reasons: \begin{compactenum}[(a)] \item There exists $\rel{R}\in\tau$ such that the original sentence rejects all input structures that contain $\rel{R}$-tuples, that is, the sentence contains the conjunct $\neg\rel{R}(\tuple{x})$.
+Applying the transformation to an input structure, where $\rel{R}$ is empty, returns a structure, where $\rel{P}$ is empty.
+So, the resulting input structure will be trivial while the original is not. \item There exists $\rel{R}\in\tau$ and a forbidden conjunct of the original sentence $\Phi$ that does not contain $\rel{R}$-atoms.
+We cannot apply the transformation to such a conjunct because the resulting conjunct would not contain any $\rel{P}$-atoms, so it will become an empty constraint. \end{compactenum} For these two reasons, the proof consists of several stages.
+In the first stage, we check if $\Phi$ holds in a structure consisting of a single $\rel{R}$-tuple, for $\rel{R}$ in $\tau$.
+If not, then we remove this relation symbol because we need every relation of an input structure to be allowed to be non-empty.
+In the second stage, we enrich every negated conjunct with $\tau$-atoms so that every relation symbol of $\tau$ is present in every conjunct.
+In the last stage, we construct a suitable sentence over a signature containing a single relation symbol.